For as long as I can remember, I have needlessly worried, fretted and agonized over so many decisions in my life; all because of one simple thing.

 Flashback: Let me take you back in time to my adolescence.

 My First Dance

 Imagine poofy hair, neon polo shirts, collars turned up and loud 80’s music playing.

 I’m a shy teenager, not yet 15, standing alone in the school auditorium.
-It is my third or fourth school dance in my entire life.
+It is my first school dance in my entire life.
 Everyone is dancing like there is no tomorrow, smiling and laughing and having a great time.
 I feel envious.

 I should be dancing too…but I’m not.

 It’s not that I don’t want to dance because I do.
 I want to so badly.
 I feel my chest tighten up and my heart skips a beat.

 Despite my desire to dance, despite practicing for hours in my room in front of a mirror, I stood there motionless, glued to the wall, deathly afraid and unable to dance.

 I was afraid to dance.
 Song after song, I stood there petrified like a statue frozen in fear.
 The best I could do was tap my toes to the rhythm of the music.

 I was afraid if I danced everyone would laugh at me, judge me and stare at me.